adolfont/adolfont.github.io/research/learning_from_the_community.md

 ### Mastodon

-- [Genserver Social](https://genserver.social/) - "GenServer Social: A place for Erlang / Elixir folks to hangout in the Fedi but all are welcome."
+- [Genserver Social](https://genserver.social/) - "A place for Erlang / Elixir folks to hangout in the Fedi but all are welcome."